-- Multiple Locations-Amazon EC2 provides the ability to place instances in multiple locations.
-Amazon EC2 locations are composed of regions and Availability Zones.
-Regions are geographically dispersed and will be in separate geographic areas or countries.
-Currently, Amazon EC2 exposes only a single region.
-Availability Zones are distinct locations that are engineered to be insulated from failures in other Availability Zones and provide inexpensive, low latency network connectivity to other Availability Zones in the same region.
-Regions consist of one or more Availability Zones.
-By launching instances in separate Availability Zones, you can protect your applications from failure of a single location. - Elastic IP Addresses-Elastic IP addresses are static IP addresses designed for dynamic cloud computing.
+- Amazon Elastic Block Store-Amazon Elastic Block Store (Amazon EBS) offers persistent storage for Amazon EC2 instances.
+Amazon EBS volumes provide off-instance storage that persists independently from the life of an instance.
+Amazon EBS volumes are highly available, highly reliable volumes that can be attached to a running Amazon EC2 instance and are exposed as standard block devices.
+Amazon EBS volumes offer greatly improved durability over local Amazon EC2 instance stores, as Amazon EBS volumes are automatically replicated on the backend (in a single Availability Zone).
+For those wanting even more durability, Amazon EBS provides the ability to create point-in-time consistent snapshots of your volumes that are then stored in Amazon S3, and automatically replicated across multiple Availability Zones.
+These snapshots can be used as the starting point for new Amazon EBS volumes, and can protect your data for long term durability. - Regions and Availability Zones-Amazon EC2 provides the ability to place instances in different regions and Availability Zones.
+Regions are dispersed in separate geographic areas or countries.
+Availability Zones are located within regions and are engineered to be insulated from failures in other Availability Zones and provide inexpensive low latency network connectivity to other Availability Zones in the same region.
+By launching instances in separate Availability Zones, you can protect your applications from the failure of a single Availability Zone. - Elastic IP Addresses-Elastic IP addresses are static IP addresses designed for dynamic cloud computing.
 An Elastic IP address is associated with your account not a particular instance, and you control that address until you choose to explicitly release it.
 Unlike traditional static IP addresses, however, Elastic IP addresses allow you to mask instance or Availability Zone failures by programmatically remapping your public IP addresses to any instance in your account.
-Rather than waiting on a data technician to reconfigure or replace your host, or waiting for DNS to propagate to all of your customers, Amazon EC2 enables you to engineer around problems with your instance or software by quickly remapping your Elastic IP address to a replacement instance. - Secure-Amazon EC2 provides web service interfaces to configure firewall settings that control network access to and between groups of instances.
+Rather than waiting on a data technician to reconfigure or replace your host, or waiting for DNS to propagate to all of your customers, Amazon EC2 enables you to engineer around problems with your instance or software by quickly remapping your Elastic IP address to a replacement instance.